What’s So Special About Lead Indicators?by Stacey Barr |

 Most performance measures or KPIs tell you what happened.
-But if we’re really going to manager company or organisational performance, we need to know something about what’s going to happen.
+But if we’re really going to manage company or organisational performance, we need to know something about what’s going to happen.

 And that’s what lead indicators do.
 They are a special breed of performance measure or KPI because they have predictive power.